Ivan1337-prg/GreenGo-App/README.md

 The purpose of this app is to pick up and drop off UNT students around the campus.
 This app provides faster campus commutes, creates a secure, student-exclusive rideshare experience, and offers a convenient way for students to reach their destination.

 # 1️⃣ clone the repo and run the app locally
-- git clone -b taras-branch https://github.com/Ivan1337-prg/GreenGo-App.git
+- git clone -b taras-branch https://github.com/Ivan1337-prg/GreenGo-App.git or git clone -b taras-branch https://github.com/Ivan1337-prg/GreenGo-App.git
 - cd GreenGo-App
 # install root dev deps (concurrently)
 - npm install -D concurrently